 I imagine it must be because where no gender is defined , it's the masculine form which has precedence.

 Funnily enough in Corsican, which is very close to Italian, it is the feminine form which is used where no gender can be defined.

-what does this mean, contextually?
-I assume you might use it in a situation like "this food I have ordered, it is not good enough" I can't help but read it as a movie bad guy line though, as he beats up the hero :D
+I assume you might use it in a situation like "this food I have ordered, it is not good enough"

 I see your point, but it's confusing as I recall learning that unspecified things (le cose) are feminine

 I don't think le cose is a good comparison.
 La cosa is a feminine noun.
 "Questo/a" is a demonstrative pronoun.

 Why not: non è instead of questo non è